luisfelipebarrerac/test-cura-deuda-api/README.md

 ## Requirements

-- First install mysql.
+- First install mysql and node.js required versions.
-- Install node.js
+- Change directory to the proyect then:
 - Install all npm packages, run in console `npm install`.
 - Run `npm run db:master` to initial database.
 - Run `npm run format` to create a dummy config.